How to File a Brain Injury Claim

 If the accident and injury happened outside of work, you could file a claim against the responsible party’s insurance carrier; and if a settlement isn’t worked out, a lawsuit against the policyholder can be filed.
 You, the plaintiff, would need to prove that the actions of the other party, the defendant, were either negligent or intentional and caused your injury and that they should pay you compensation as a result.

 If you or a family member has suffered a serious brain injury, you may be facing serious challenges.
-You should speak with one of our attorneys about your legal rights, how they can be protected and how to file a brain injury claim.
+You should speak with one of our lawyer for brain injury in Indiana about your legal rights, how they can be protected and how to file a brain injury claim.

 With more than 30 years’ experience handling injury claims in Indiana, Mike Stephenson and Brady Rife of Stephenson Rife are ready to put their resources to work for you.
 To explore your options, call us today, or use our online contact form.